shaundon/lametric-spotify/README.md

 As this is linked directly to Spotify and not my Amazon Echo, it will display my now playing info even if I'm out and about.
 Some people might find this desirable but I don't want this functionality, as I want it to be local to the home.

 So, there's extra logic to have it only return a result if the speaker that Spotify is playing from matches a predefined list.
-To do this, set the `ALLOWED_DEVICES` environment variable.
-It's a comma-separated list, so you can specify multiple speakers or groups, e.g. `ALLOWED_DEVICES=Kitchen,Downstairs,Living Room`.
+To do this, send `devices` as a query param with your requests.
+It's a comma-separated list, so you can specify multiple speakers or groups, e.g. `devices=Kitchen,Downstairs,Living Room`

-## Prerequisites

-* Spotify client ID and client secret.
-Get this from their developer website.
-* LaMetric developer account.
-You'll need to publish this as a private app and install it onto your device.
-* Somewhere to deploy this back end - e.g. Heroku.

 ## Install